Mylaana/AresExpedition/README.md

 # AresExpedition - Opensource private project
+This project is NOT related to Asmodee or Fryxgames and is designed for personnal and non commercial use only.

+## Architecture and Concepts
+### Technologies used :
+Frontend: Angular 17
+Backend: Java (to be confirmed)
+Cards data parser: Python

+### Architecture
 ## Cards design
 ![image](https://github.com/Mylaana/AresExpedition/blob/main/ressources/images/cards%20design.png)